Error Bounds for Variational Quantum Time Evolution

-Fig.~\ref{fig:qite_ising} illustrates the sensitivity of the error bounds for VarQITE with respect to the gradient errors $\|\ket{e_t}\|_2$.
-Since the gradient errors are rather large especially at the beginning of the evolution, the error bounds reach the maximum value of $\sqrt{2}$.
-At this point, they are not representative for the actual error $B\left(\proj{\psi^*_T}, \proj{\psi^{\omega}_t}\right)$ anymore.
-Notably, for this example the argmin ODE only works marginally better than the standard ODE.

-For VarQITE applied to $H_{\text{hydrogen}}$, we focus on RK54 and the argmin ODE formulation.
-The results are visualized in Fig.~\ref{fig:hydrogen}.
-The SLE is solved with a least squares method from NumPy \cite{Numpy2020}.
-It can be seen that VarQTE is able to represent the state exactly and that all gradient errors $\|\ket{e_t}\|_2$ are $0$.
-This is directly reflected by the respective error bound $\epsilon_t$ and fidelity bound $(1-\epsilon_t^2/2)^2$.
-Furthermore, the energy with respect to the prepared state $E_t^{\omega}$ is equal to $E_t^*$ at all times of the numerical ODE integration.

-The presented experiments show that the error bounds are good approximations to the actual error if the gradient errors are small.
-In the case of larger gradient errors, the error bounds can grow fast and exceed the meaningful range.
-Moreover, the results reveal that the numerical integration error introduced by Forward Euler can easily exceed the error bounds, rendering them useless.
+Fig.~\ref{fig:qite_ising} illustrates the sensitivity of the variational errors to the underlying ODE formulation.
+More explicitly, the errors and corresponding bounds are more than twice as big for the VarQITE implementation based on $f_{\text{res}}$ compared to the one based on $f_{\text{err}}$.
+The larger state error also manifests itself in a deviation of the system energy.
+Appendix \ref{app:10qubits} shows progress towards a study of error bounds for larger system dimensions with a $10-$qubit Ising model.